Captain Greg Esteban

 Office Phone: 813-247-0652

 Lieutenant Steve Lewis is a 28-year veteran with the Hillsborough County Sheriff's Office, in Tampa, Florida.
 He holds a bachelors and masters degree in Criminology from Saint Leo University.
 He graduated with honors from the 140th Administrative Officers Course at the Southern Police Institute, University of Louisville.
-He has worked in many different areas with the Sheriff's Office, to include Patrol, School Resource, Street Crimes and various Detective Bureaus.
+He has worked in many different areas with the Sheriff's Office, to include Patrol, School Resource, Street Crimes, Administration, and various Detective Bureaus.
 He has been a member of the International Homicide Investigators Association since 2004.
 He has held the position of Chief Financial Officer since 2013.

 Crime Analyst Nathan Graham